AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 How much does it cost to add a 16-year-old to my GEICO car insurance?

-Can my daughter drive my car?
+Can my child drive my car?

 Can you teach your child to drive?